Iron Deficiency in Trees is Easy to Treat!

 Can I Prevent it?
 How do I treat it?

-• Mulch to improve soil conditions, but keep it under 2″ deep and don’t pile it against the trunk.
-No mulch volcanoes!
+• Mulch to improve soil conditions, keeping mulch under 2 inches deep and away from the trunk.

-• Avoid planting susceptible species in alkaline and/or poorly drained soil.
+• Avoid planting species that are highly susceptible to Iron deficiency in alkaline or poorly drained soils.

 Our Treatment Method

-Arbor Aesthetics uses a macro injection system to flush iron (and/or manganese, depending on the species) directly through your tree’s vascular system via injection sites at the root flare.
-These treatments are performed in the fall and can provide up to three years of green, happy leaves for your tree!
+Arbor Aesthetics addresses Iron deficiency using a macro-injection system that delivers iron (and manganese, when appropriate) directly into the tree’s vascular system at the root flare.
+These treatments are performed in the fall and can provide up to three years of improved color, vigor, and overall tree health.

 Latest Posts